Configure your MCP server

 ### Stdio

-Stdio is the default mode for local development and single-user set ups used by all MCP clients.
+Stdio is the recommended and default mode for local development and single-user set ups used by all MCP clients.
 It's also the mode used by the [Agentic Analysis](https://app.gitbook.com/s/B4UT2GNiZKjtxFtcFAL7/analyzing-source-code/agentic-analysis "mention") and [Context Augmentation](https://app.gitbook.com/s/B4UT2GNiZKjtxFtcFAL7/analyzing-source-code/context-augmentation "mention") services.
 The [#common-variables](https://docs.sonarsource.com/sonarqube-mcp-server/environment-variables#common-variables "mention") are required to initialize any transport mode you choose.

 {% hint style="info" %}